DavidDStacey/Inventory-App/README.md

 ## General Info:

-An inventory app of both outsourced and inhouse parts
+An inventory app of both outsourced and inhouse parts and products that can be added, removed, and modified.

 ## Technologies: